WilliamBerryiii/WilliamBerryiii.github.io/_posts/2014-04-12-emotional-and-behavioral-interviewing.md

 1. What are some of the things that the company does well.
 1. What's the biggest challenge that I have had to overcome while working at XYZ

-<div>Since I am on home turf and have the power in the room, this conversation
-time will help even the playing field.
+Since I am on home turf and have the power in the room, this conversation time will help even the playing field.
 The goal here is to provide context to the interviewee that can be leveraged later in the process.
 I will discuss what the company does in detail later; so for this first segment, I keep the